Digital Enginееring

 Application Documents

-If the first degree does not involve a final scientific thesis, the candidate has to submit another piece of scientific report authored by the candidate.
+- If the first degree does not involve a final scientific thesis, the candidate has to submit another piece of a scientific report authored by him/her.

-A one-page letter of motivation in English must include an overview of the previous academic and vocational/practical training, such as completed projects related to construction informatics and/or internships, international experience during the first-degree program, student activities, and/or academic work.
+- The candidate must submit a one-page letter of motivation in English.
+The letter of motivation must include an overview of the previous academic and vocational/practical training, such as completed projects related to construction informatics and/or internships, international experience during the first-degree program, student activities, and/or academic work.
 Documentation of all activities is to be provided.
 The letter of motivation must also detail the personal future (research) perspectives about the main areas of study.

 Location